top of page

 about therapy

 Therapy is for everyone.
-There is no issue too small or too large to be addressed in therapy.
-The great thing about it is that all you have to do is come in and chat.
-Just chat.
-About the things that are bothering you, about how to change a situation, about how to move on from unpleasant circumstances, about anything.
-The first step is just to come in and chat.
+No issue is too small or too big to bring into therapy.
+The best part?
+All you have to do is show up and talk.
+Just talk—about what’s bothering you, about changing a situation, about moving forward from difficult circumstances—about anything.
+The first step is simply walking through the door and starting the conversation.

 Male Couple